Assisted Living vs. Nursing Homes

 Housing: Assisted living arrangements are typically private or shared quarters in an apartment building with some common areas available.
 Sometimes kitchenettes are available for home cooking.

-Amenities: Meals, housekeeping/maintenance, laundry, transportation, entertainment (social calendar, game room, fitness center, etc.).
+Amenities: Meals, housekeeping/maintenance, laundry, transportation, and entertainment (e.g. social calendar, game room, fitness center, and more).

-Staff: Daily contact with health aide and medication management, as well as comm system available for security/medical emergency.
+Staff: Daily contact with health aide and medication management, as well as communication system available for security/medical emergency.

 ADL care: ADL care provided (bathing, toileting, grooming, mobility tasks, etc.).